rigvedi-3301/test_sih/README.md

 # Test SIH Repo

-Test repo for a URL threat classifier built for SIH PS 25172 2025.
+Test repo for a URL threat classifier securing Rank 6 in SIH PS 25172 2025.
 Uses a one-class anomaly detection approach, trained only on benign URLs, so malicious ones stand out as high reconstruction error at inference.

 ## How it works